IbrahimFangary/F1L-exploration-of-antibody-therapies-using-scRNA-from-cancer-cell-lines/README.md

 - Trastuzumab: Targets HER2 and is used in the treatment of HER2-positive breast and gastric cancers.
 - Bevacizumab: Targets VEGF and is used for a variety of cancers, including colorectal, lung, glioblastoma, breast, liver, and kidney cancer.

-# what is meant by antibody therapies and how it works?
+# What is meant by antibody therapies and how does it work?
-Antibody therapies are mainly used in targeting unwanted cells in this context it's used to target cancer cell by binding to specific markers on cancer cells or tissue
+Antibody therapies are mainly used in targeting unwanted cells in this context it's used to target cancer cells by binding to specific markers on cancer cells or tissue

-# how does Trastuzumab work:
+# How does Trastuzumab work:
 Trastuzumab is a monoclonal antibody against human epidermal growth factor receptor 2 (HER2) meaning that it targets cancer cells that express HER2 protein. it acts by binding to the extracellular domain of HER2 and inhibits its homodimerization, preventing HER2-mediated signaling, It is also thought to facilitate antibody-dependent cellular cytotoxicity, leading to the death of cells that express HER2